It is through the cracks in our humanity that the light within often shines brightest

 I spoke to God that evening about the possibility of my moving to Florida.
 I knew I could not afford it and it did seem like a typical hair brained "mid life crisis" scheme.
 I also knew that although I had some good job skills, I had very little formal education to use in getting a new job.
 The Lord's answer was almost immediate.
 First, he drew my attention to a radio program that just happened to come on.
 It was a pastor speaking, and his message was all about how we believers put our dreams up on the shelf of doubt, because of concern over jobs, money, possessions, and security.
 In fact, he explained, it is the Lord that is our security, and we should rather be pursuing our dreams with vigor, and faith in the Lord.
 Then, the Lord caused my attention to focus on a picture on my motel wall of sea birds flying carefree into the sunset over Clearwater beach.
 At that moment, I knew the Lord was with me in this crazy notion of mine to move south.

 As with many of God's plans, it took some time to manifest.
 5 years transpired before everything came together, and I could see that the Lord was preparing me.
 At my job, I had been given a project that would actually require me to advance my programming skills significantly, at the company's own expense, and this ended up preparing me for a future job after the move.
-But there came a time when I was communing with the Lord in the woods one day as I often did, and the Lord gave me a vision, and to this day I'm not sure exactly what it will lead to, but I will share it with you now:
+But there came a time when I was communing with the Lord in the woods one day as I often did, and the Lord gave me a vision, and to this day I'm not sure everything it will lead to, but I will share it with you now:

 I remember seeing a parade in the streets of the city, where all manner of people were marching, chanting and carrying signs.
 Then off to the side I saw other huge crowds holding up Christian symbols, shouting, and carrying signs of their own.
 As I looked closer, I saw sign after sign saying "You're all going to hell", and " Repent now all you sinners!"
 Then it slowly became quiet and It seemed like the Lord was whispering through tears, saying "will someone please just tell these children of mine that I love them?"
 I cried too.
 I didn't know what to say except, "I will Lord"